omgnetwork/elixir-omg/docs/dex_design.md

 Therefore, whilst users may transfer custody of their funds to a venue, the users will rely on the safety of the child chain consensus to enforce how a users' funds may be used.
 Also, importantly, this facilitates, in an efficient and fundamental way, firm orders.
 Firm orders are an essential component of any fair market.

-Note that work on Constrained Custody is continuing and changes can be expected to this design.
+Note that work on Restricted Custody is continuing and changes can be expected to this design.

 ## Multiple Venues